-Our work addresses the general problem of space sharing in multi autonomous vehicle/robot systems.
-In such systems, vehicles receive plans, i.e., routes, to follow.
+Our work addresses the general problem of space sharing in multi autonomous vehicle/robot systems, such as the one envisaged for transporting goods (in seaports or other large platforms1).
+In such systems, vehicles receive plans, i.e., routes, to follow for transporting goods.
 These systems are highly sensitive to local delays/conflicts as these will impact on all the vehicles whose plans go past the local blocking.
-More precisely, as a case study, a road in which a lane is suddenly blocked, e.g., by a vehicle breakdown, requiring that blocked vehicles use the other lane, initially dedicated to vehicles moving in the opposite direction.
-This problem specifies the problem of sharing a common space among some agents to two infinite queues of agents.
+Then we consider, as a case study, a road in which a lane is suddenly blocked, e.g., by a vehicle breakdown, requiring that blocked vehicles use the other lane, initially dedicated to vehicles moving in the opposite direction.
+This problem generalizes the problem of sharing a common space among some agents to two infinite queues of agents.

 For this purpose we investigate two approaches relying on simple coordination rules, which require only simple communications between the two vehicles at the front of the queues.
 We aim at ensuring the simultaneous freeing of both queues, while minimizing the delays of the vehicles.
+Then we conduct experiments to analyze and compare the proposed approaches.

 The paper is organized as follows.
-Section 2 presents previous work.
-Section 3 describes a formalization of the problem and the multi-agent model, i.e., the definition of the possible actions and decision rules of the agents.
-Section 4 proposes two decision rules that produce two different strategies.
-Then Section 5 details several experiments with deterministic and stochastic scenarios, showing the efficiency and limits of the strategies.
-Finally, we conclude with a discussion of these results and some promising research directions.
+Section II presents previous work related to this problem of space resource sharing among multiple agents.
+Section III describes a formalization of the problem and the multi-agent model, i.e., the definition of the possible actions and decision rules of the agents.
+Section IV proposes two decision rules that produce two different strategies.
+Then Section V details several experiments with deterministic and stochastic scenarios, showing the efficiency and limits of the strategies.
+Finally, we conclude with a discussion on these results and some promising research directions.